He told the world about his brutal torture in Syria. Then, mysteriously, he went back.

 “He didn’t see the change he wished to see.”

-Omar al-Shogre, who also escaped from Syria
+Omar Alshogre, who also escaped from Syria

 Away from the TV cameras, tens of thousands who had participated in the protests were being systematically rounded up and incarcerated in Syria’s gulag.